Manic (Halsey album): Singles

 On April 29, 2020, Halsey announced "Be Kind", an EDM collaboration with American producer Marshmello that would be released two days later on May 1.
 Both promoted the song by posting a flower visual on each other's social medias.
 The song impacted US radio on May 5, 2020, with the music video being released on June 27, 2020.
 The song was commercially successful, debuting and peaking at number 29 on the Billboard Hot 100 while also reaching the top forty in over 16 other countries and has been certified 2× Platinum in Canada and Gold in Australia.
-It was added to the digital expanded edition of the album on September 29, 2020.
+It was added to the digital deluxe edition of the album on September 29, 2020.

 Promotional singles

 On September 29, 2019, to celebrate her birthday, Halsey released the first promotional single, "Clementine", as a surprise with no prior announcement.
 The music video was released the same day.

 On December 3, 2019, during an Instagram live, Halsey revealed that two new songs and a music video would be released the following Friday on December 6, 2019.
 The next day she announced through social media that "Finally // Beautiful Stranger" and "Suga's Interlude" would be the songs she was releasing, serving as the second and third promotional singles respectively.
 A music video for "Finally // Beautiful Stranger" was released along with the songs.
 While neither entered the Billboard Hot 100, "Finally // Beautiful Stranger" entered the Bubbling Under Hot 100 at number 17 and "Suga's Interlude" peaked at number ten on the US Pop Digital Song Sales chart.